 This one gets easier as you quiet your inner critic.
 Your goal is to get as many ideas out as fast as you possibly can.
 Imagine yourself sprinting; you should be out of breath.
 Believe it or not, the best way to generate a bunch of ideas is to give yourself limited time.
 Why?
 You don’t have time to belabor, overthink, and perfect.
 The more ideas you generate, the more likely you are to get into a state of flow…which will ultimately benefit you and your colleagues.
 Often when we hear other peoples’ ideas, it triggers more of your own.
 So, be generative and generous with your ideas.

 Here’s the good news: when we were kids, this whole ideation thing was no problemo.
 Imagination was like breathing.
 I’m a firm believer that we all have this muscle deep inside, it just might be a bit dormant in our logical, rational, adult worlds.
 Good ideation sessions help us reconnect with that innate ability.
 And, like any form of exercise, the muscle grows with use.
 If you’re facilitating brainstorming sessions, remind yourself to believe in the inner child of every participant.
 Those little munchkins just need some love and safety.

 Moral of the story?
 Channel your inner Tom Hanks in Big, and all your ideating problems will magically float away.
 Okay, not quite.
 But there’s a lot to be said for getting in touch with your inner kid when it comes to ideating.
 So get messy, stop judging, and let the ideas flow.

 Would your business benefit from some fresh and exciting new ideas?
-Learn how to generate outside-the-box concepts in our two-day Facilitating Design Thinking course.
-We offer open-enrollment courses in New York and San Francisco.
-Or we can bring our training in-house to your organization.
+Learn how to generate outside-the-box concepts, from you and your team through our one-day Leading Creative Ideation workshops.
+We offer open-enrollment workshops in New York and San Francisco.
+Or we can design a bespoke workshop for your company.